tfb-sv/MIW-ART/README.md

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)

 Here are some example commands below to run the related scripts.
 These can be used in Anaconda prompt.
+Also, the necessary libraries can be found in "environment.yml" file.

-## Firstly, indicate the environment and the project folder directory:
+## Firstly, indicate the environment and the project directory:

-> activate yourEnv
+> conda activate yourEnv

-> cd C:\yourFolders\MIW-ART
+> cd C:\yourDirectory\MIW-ART

 ## For training: